October 11 to 17, 2004 < Prev PostPermalinkNext Post >

 How Nobel-prize winner Wangari Maathai overcame beatings and jail to empower women to plant trees in Kenya.
 30 million trees later, here is her story:

-In related news, 44 native remains found on the new Wal-Mart location in Honolulu await reburial:
+More on Wal-Mart vs. the Pyramids - workers told to hide archaeological relics they found: In related news, 44 native remains found on the new Wal-Mart location in Honolulu await reburial:

 Transparent ventilator bricks keep 85% of noise out: